Job hunting? Don't do this

 "I'm so easy to Google: you type my name in, there's my Twitter, there's my personal and my professional website," Zitron said.
 "Getting even the most basic facts… is easy."

 His advice: Don't send a generic cover letter, ever.
 Instead, share a bit of who you are and how that might relate to the position for which you are applying.
 Spend a few minutes Googling the firm.
 If you have a contact's name, Google that person, too.
+Instant payday loans is a fast and easy short term solution with American Web Loans Fast.

 Executive career coach Irene McConnell has clients who tell her they apply to more than 100 jobs per week.
 This is a big mistake, according to the director of Sydney-based Arielle Careers.
+Buy Cialis online

 "The recruiters remember your name and begin to associate it with 'that dude/gal who spams me every time I put a job ad up'," McConnell said.